TheOddler/aplai/report/report.md

 Again, the CHR implementation is slower than the _ECLiPSe_, until we reach problem p(5,1) where we see that the CHR implementation is faster than the normal viewpoint of the _ECLiPSe_ implementation.

 In CHR we also see that the alternative viewpoint is usually faster than the normal viewpoint.
 However, it is interesting to see that in CHR the difference between the different viewpoints is **much** smaller!

 Another interesting thing we notice, is that the amount of inferences does not necessary reflect the time needed.
 A larger amount of inferences is usually in line with a longer time.
 But we can see that the amount of inferences in the alternative seems higher while it does achieve lower times.

+Besides these tests, we also attempted to add redundant constraints to see what effect this would have on the implementation.
+We noticed that some give a clear speed advantage if they are able to make large search domain cuts.
+Another redundant constraint that we added selects automatically the last possible option:

+	last_of_list @ rect(Point,[(c(X1,Y1),s(W1,H1))])
+		<=> rect(Point,c(X1,Y1),s(W1,H1)).

+However, we can only see a slight increase of inferences with this constraint as it is yet another constraint to check and does not cut in the search domain.

 ### Conclusion

 The difference a different viewpoint can make really flourishes in this example, as the different viewpoint in the _ECLiPSe_ implementation has a large speed increase.
+The second viewpoint also keeps an intuitive approach and does not really complicate the code.
+This, together with our empirical results, is why we would consider it a better viewpoint.

+//TODO more conclusions?
+D:

 # EXTRA